Sociology

 Course Structure:

-In year 1 students will cover the paper 2 topics Families and Households and Beliefs in Society, before beginning to complete the paper 1 topics Education, Theories and Methods and Methods in Context.
-In year 2 students will further their knowledge of Theories and Methods for papers 1 and 3 as well as completing the paper 3 topic Crime and Deviance.
+In year 1 students will cover the paper 2 topics Families and Households and Beliefs in Society, alongside completing the paper 1 topics Theory and Methods, Education and Methods in Context.
+In year 2 students will further their knowledge of Theories and Methods for papers 1 and 3 and Beliefs in Society for paper 2 as well as completing the paper 3 topic Crime and Deviance.
 To complete the A level students will sit three two hour papers worth one third of the full A level each.
 Paper 1; Education, Methods in Context and Theory and Methods.
 Paper 2; Families and Households and Beliefs in Society.
 Paper 3; Crime and Deviance and Theory and Methods.
 Each paper has a range of short answer and essay questions.

 Extended Learning: